 Labor force participation rates are historically lower for:

 The share of North Carolina adults ages 25-44 participating in the labor force has held steady since 2006 when it was 83%.
-Over the past eleven years, the labor force participation ranged from a high of 84% in 2008 to a low of 82% in 2015.
+Over the past twelve years, the labor force participation ranged from a high of 84% in 2008 to a low of 82% in 2015.
 This rate increased to 84% in 2022, back up to the high in 2008.

 Men are more likely to be in the labor force than women.
 Nearly nine in every ten North Carolina men ages 25-44 are in the labor force compared to nearly eight in every ten women (89% vs. 79%).

 Labor force participation rates were highest among White residents and Asian residents (both at 85%), closely followed by Black residents (84%).
-Multiracial (81%) residents had the next highest rate followed by Hispanic residents (79%) Labor force participation rates were lowest among American Indian (73%) residents.
+Multiracial (81%) residents had the next highest rate followed by Hispanic residents (79%) Labor force participation rates were lowest among American Indian (70%) residents.

 On average, men are more likely to be in the labor force than women.
 These differences are most pronounced among Hispanic adults closely followed by Asian adults.
-Hispanic men are 23% more likely to be in the labor force than Hispanic women.
-Asian men are 19% more likely to be in the labor force than Asian women.
+Hispanic men are 1.36 times more likely to be in the labor force than Hispanic women.
+Asian men are 1.24 times more likely to be in the labor force than Asian women.
 But this pattern does not hold for all racial/ethnic groups.
 Black women were more likely to be in the labor force than Black men, though with a small gap.
-American Indian women are more likely to be in the labor force than American Indian men.
+American Indian women are slightly more likely to be in the labor force than American Indian men.